johan162/gridcover/README.md

 - Two different type of cutter geometry can be used: Circular and blade A circular cutter models a traditoinal lawn mower where the knife covers the entire diameter of the rotating cutter.
 The blade types models modern robotic cutters where a 3-4cm knife is attached to the outer edge of a rotating disc.
 - To give an accurate estimation of the simulated time an optional battery run-time and charge time can be specified (tis will also include a simulated time for the cutter to find its charging station)

-The simulation is particularly useful for:
-- Optimizing lawn mower path algorithms
-- Analyzing coverage efficiency for different lawn sizes and mower configurations
-- Testing autonomous mower behavior in various scenarios
-- Educational purposes for robotics and path planning

 ## Features